localstack/docs/content/en/references/lambda-asf-provider.md

 ---
-title: "Lambda new Provider"
+title: "Lambda Provider Behavioral Changes"
 weight: 5
 description: >
   Behavioral changes to become default with the new lambda provider
 ---

-# Lambda Provider Behavioral Changes
+## Overview
 The new lambda provider has some significant changes in its behavior.
+This includes both its API parity, the execution and the container environments themselves.

 ## API
 Parity with AWS has been increased across all Lambda API methods.